Volunteer in Brazil – Most Affordable Volunteer Programs with Iko Poran!

-Brazil volunteers on this project work with local students, ranging in age from primary school age to elderly, sharing perspective and encouraging cultural understanding with the students.
+As a volunteer in Brazil you will teach English to local students, ranging in age from primary school age to elderly.
+Along with your teaching, you will also share perspective and encouraging cultural understanding with your students.

 The inclusion of an English speaker leading the discussion makes a tremendous impact on language acquisition.

 The Teaching English project supplements what students learn in school.
 Morevoer, it provides those who have never had any English instruction with an opportunity to learn the language.